National Research Centres

 Our researchers investigate methods of product and service design, development, delivery, packaging and distribution.

 We undertake benchmarking, business excellence research and consultancy to acquire, share and apply knowledge on organisational excellence.

 Investigating parallel computing and its applications in scientific research – at type of computing where multiple instructions are executed at the same time by different cores, processors or machines.

 Advancing and disseminating knowledge in theoretical/computational chemistry and physics.

-Providing world-class research, service and teaching in epidemiology, biosecurity and public health.
+A World Organisation for Animal Health (WOAH) Collaborating Centre since 2014, providing world-class research, service and teaching in epidemiology, biosecurity and public health.